svanlaere/easysnippet/README.md

 # Easysnippet
-Plugin for Wolf CMS to add a snippet the easy way
+Plugin for Wolf CMS to add a snippet to a page the easy way

 ### Note
 remove *-master* from the directoryname